Otumian-empire/otumian-blogging-articles/js-backend-articles/javascript_part_4/note.md

 }
 ```

-The "some condition" referred to above is a boolean (conditional) expression.
+The "some condition" referred to, is a boolean (conditional) expression.
 This or these expressions would evaluate to a truth value.
 When the resultant value is `true`, the body of the `if` block is executed.
 If not, then the body of the `else` is executed.
 The body (block) is found within the `{` and `}`.

 > `if` and `else` can not be used as variable names.
+They are keywords.

 Consider the snippet below: